DmytroPytko/Studying/README.md

-# Studying
-My first experience in GitHub
+# My first experience in GitHub